Dig Dug: Development

 The team hoped to allow player-designed mazes which could prompt unique gameplay mechanics, contrasting with the pre-set maze exploration in Pac-Man (1980).
-Namco's marketing materials heavily call it a "strategic digging game".
+Namco's marketing materials prominently referred to Dig Dug as a "strategic digging game".

 Release

-Dig Dug was released in Japan on February 20, 1982.
-It was released in North America in April 1982 by Atari, as part of the licensing deal with Namco.
-Namco released it in Europe on April 19, 1982.
+Dig Dug was released in Japan by Namco in March 1982, followed by North America in April by Atari, Inc. (as part of the licensing deal with Namco), and in Europe on April 19 by Namco.

+The first home versions of Dig Dug were developed and published by Atari for its Atari 2600 and Atari 5200 consoles and released in October 1983.
+Further versions were released for the TI-99/4A (December 1983), Atari 8-bit computers, Commodore 64, IBM PC and Apple II (December 1984).
+A version for the Atari 7800 was announced in 1984, but was delayed along with the console itself due to changes in Atari management; it would eventually be released by Atari Corporation on May 15, 1986.
+A similar port for the Intellivision was also delayed before being released in July 1987.

-The first home conversion of Dig Dug was released for the Atari 2600 in 1983, developed and published by Atari, which was followed by versions for the Atari 5200, Atari 8-bit family, Commodore 64, and Apple II.
-In Japan, it was ported to the Casio PV-1000 in 1983, the MSX in 1984, and the Famicom in 1985.
-Gakken produced a handheld LCD tabletop game in 1983, which replaced Dig Dug's air pump with a flamethrower to accommodate hardware limitations.
-Namco released a Game Boy conversion in North America only in 1992, with an all-new game called "New Dig Dug" where the player must collect keys to open an exit door; this version was later included in the 1996 Japan-only compilation Namco Gallery Vol. 2, which also includes Galaxian, The Tower of Druaga, and Famista 4.
-A Japanese Sharp X68000 version was developed by Dempa and released in 1995, bundled with Dig Dug II.
-The Famicom version was re-released in Japan for the Game Boy Advance in 2004 as part of the Famicom Mini series.
+In Japan, it was released for the PV-1000 in 1983, the MSX in 1984, and the Famicom on June 4, 1985.
+Gakken released a handheld LCD tabletop game in 1983, which replaced Dig Dug's air pump with a flamethrower to accommodate hardware limitations.
+A version for the Famicom Disk System, based on the 1985 Famicom version of the game, was released on July 20, 1990.
+Namco released a Game Boy version in North America and Europe in September 1992, with a new game mode called "New Dig Dug", in which the player must collect keys to open an exit door.
+The Game Boy version was later included in the 1996 Japan-only compilation Namco Gallery Vol. 2, which also includes Galaxian, The Tower of Druaga, and Famista 4.
+A Japanese X68000 version was developed by Dempa and released on February 24, 1995, bundled with Dig Dug II.
+On June 21, 2004, the Famicom version was re-released in Japan for the Game Boy Advance as part of the Famicom Mini series.

 Dig Dug is a mainstay in Namco video game compilations, including Namco Museum Vol. 3 (1996), Namco History Vol. 3 (1998), Namco Museum 64 (1999), Namco Museum 50th Anniversary (2005), Namco Museum Remix (2007), Namco Museum Essentials (2009), and Namco Museum Switch (2017).
-The game was released online on Xbox Live Arcade in 2006, supporting online leaderboards and achievements.
+The game was released online on Xbox Live Arcade in 2006, with support online leaderboards and achievements.
 It is part of Namco Museum Virtual Arcade, and was added to the Xbox One's backward compatibility lineup in 2016.
 A version for the Japanese Wii Virtual Console was released in 2009.
 Dig Dug is a bonus game in Pac-Man Party, alongside the arcade versions of Pac-Man and Galaga.